One of the oldest yet most reliable methods of removing paint is through the use of a paint scraper.

 Believe it or not, paint scrapers can do more than simply remove paint.

-Some paint scrapers can open paint cans, smooth compounds, and do other tasks that make them useful around the home.
+Some paint scraping tools can open paint cans, smooth compounds, and do other tasks that make them useful around the home.

 If you have labels and stickers that need to be removed, then a razor-scraper is a good tool to have around.

-The larger the scraper, the more paint it can remove from the surface.
+The larger the scraper, the more paint it can remove from the surface fast.

-Consider the size of the scraper as compared to the surface area that needs to be covered.
+So, consider the size of the scraper compared to the surface area that needs to be covered.
 Plus, the scale of the job that you are doing.